-If you are undertaking a land use activity in the Grey District, such as building a house, operating a business from home, storing hazardous substances, erecting a sign or relocating a building etc, you may require a Land Use resource consent.
+If you are undertaking a land use activity in the Grey District, such as building a house, operating a business from home, storing hazardous substances, erecting a sign or relocating a building, you may require a Land Use resource consent.

 Do you require a land use consent?

 To determine whether or not you will require consent, you first need to check the District Plan Planning Maps to find out which Environmental Area (zone) your property is in.
-Please note that this often differs from the general rating differential shown on your rates invoice (the zoning of your property and the rating differential are separate matters).
+This often differs from the general rating differential shown on your rates invoice (the zoning of your property and the rating differential are separate matters).

 Once you have determined your Environmental Area, please refer to the relevant Environmental Area Rules.
 If you do not meet the permitted activity rules for your Environmental Area, then you will require resource consent.
 To view the rules for your property, refer to Chapters 16-20 of the District Plan.